A materialized view log is a table associated with the master table of a materialized view. Use the

 parallel_clause lets you specify whether parallel operations will be supported for the materialized view log.

-For complete information on this clause, please refer to parallel_clause in the documentation on
+For complete information on this clause, refer to parallel_clause in the documentation on

 Specify the logging attribute of the materialized view log.
-Please refer to the logging_clause for a full description of this clause.
+Refer to the logging_clause for a full description of this clause.

 allocate_extent_clause to explicitly allocate a new extent for the materialized view log.
-Please refer to allocate_extent_clause for a full description of this clause.
+Refer to allocate_extent_clause for a full description of this clause.

 For data that will be accessed frequently,